 Noises/Caliginem.

 What is obscured becomes significant.
-The spaces between, the silences in tone, the suggestion of form—these become the new subjects.
-The mist does not conceal but transforms; it reshapes reality into metaphor, substance into suggestion.
+The spaces between, the silences in tone, the suggestion of form, these become the new subjects.
+The mist does not conceal but transforms, turning reality into metaphor.
+In this stillness, vision sharpens, and meaning begins to shimmer, unfixed, unspoken, sensed like a whisper at the edge of hearing.